The EU Commission’s policies

 Committed to the overall objective of this initiative, i.e. the reduction of the overall footprint of products, A.I.S.E. initiated in 2014 its PEF pilot on heavy duty liquid laundry detergents for machine applications jointly with the European Commission and various stakeholders.
 Partners participating in the project included the companies Dalli, Ecover, Henkel, McBride, P&G, Unilever, Vandeputte, the national industry associations AFISE (France) and DETIC (Belgium), the LCA consultant company Solinnen, and the external organisations CESIO, Global Standards 1, SGS, the Sustainability Consortium, the Swiss Government Federal Department of the Environment and the Technical University in Berlin.

 Outcome of the PEF analysis has confirmed the use phase as the most relevant life cycle phase; impact of other phases is considerably smaller.
-The pilot formally ended in February 2019 with the publication of the A.I.S.E.
+The pilot formally ended in August 2019 with the publication of a corrected version 1.1. of the A.I.S.E.
 PEF Category Rules (PEFCR).
 These are product category-specific, life-cycle-based rules that complement general methodological guidance for PEF studies by providing further specification at the level of a specific product category.
 The purpose of the PEFCRs is to shift the focus towards those aspects and parameters that matter the most and should contribute to reproducibility and consistency based on comprehensive requirements defined by the European Commission.
 The final category rules for all industry sectors are published by the European Commission on DG ENV's website

 Learnings from the PEF pilot project